takahirox/tiny-web-metaverse/README.md

 that could be used to create applications that realize new forms of human interaction, such as open online games and virtual events.

-However, developing them can be surprisingly difficult.
+However, developing them can be surprisingly laborious.
 You need to develop both the client and the server, and you need knowledge of hosting and Web APIs.
+Network synchronization is especially troublesome.
 These processes can be cumbersome.

 There are ways to use existing platforms to create custom content, but they can be restrictive, as custom logic can be difficult to add, and you may need to